 Trademarks vs. Generic Terms

-1. What is meant by generic term?
+1. What is meant by “generic term”?

 Generic terms are common words or terms, often found in the dictionary, that identify products and services and are not specific to any particular source.
-It is not possible to register as a trademark a term that is generic for the goods/services identified in the application.
+It is not possible to register as a trademark a term that is generic for the goods and/or services identified in the application.
 If a trademark becomes generic, often as a result of improper use, rights in the mark may no longer be enforceable.

 2. Are generic terms considered a category of trademarks?

 In assessing their suitability as trademarks, words can be divided into five categories.
-These categories range from fanciful, invented words, which are typically strong trademarks, to generic terms, which are not protectable at all.
+These categories range from fanciful, invented words, which typically are strong trademarks, to generic terms, which are not protectable at all.
 The stronger the mark, the more protection it will be given against other marks.

 The categories, ranked in decreasing order in terms of strength, are:

-—coined (made-up) words that have no relation to the goods being described (e.g., EXXON for petroleum products).
+a.
+Fanciful Marks—coined (made-up) words that have no relation to the goods being described (e.g., EXXON for petroleum products).

-—existing words that contribute no meaning to the goods being described (e.g., APPLE for computers).
+b.
+Arbitrary Marks—existing words that contribute no meaning to the goods being described (e.g., APPLE for computers).

-—words that suggest meaning or relation but that do not describe the goods themselves (e.g., COPPERTONE for suntan lotion).
+c.
+Suggestive Marks—words that suggest meaning or relation but that do not describe the goods themselves (e.g., COPPERTONE for suntan lotion).

-—words that are the accepted and recognized description of a class of goods or services (e.g., computer software, facial tissue).
+e.
+Generic Terms—words that are the accepted and recognized description of a class of goods or services (e.g., computer software, facial tissue).